Understanding our Ratings

 2. Financial Transparency

-We judge a charity's financial transparency based on how easily we can access its audited statements.
-A fully transparent score (100% on the transparency range) means that 2+ years of its statements are posted on its website; 66% means that its most recent statement is posted; 33% means that its statements are only available when requested from the charity; and 0% means that its statements are only available through a request for information with the Charities Directorate.
-We consider those charities that have at least the most recent year posted financially transparent, and those where we have to ask, not financially transparent.
+We judge a charity's financial transparency based on how easily we can access its audited financial statements.
+A fully transparent score (✔+) means that 2+ years of its statements are posted on its website; ✔ means that its most recent statement is posted; ✖ means that it is not transparent as its statements are not posted online - either they are available only when requested from the charity or they are only available through a request for information with the Charities Directorate.

 A charity's financial transparency accounts for 20% of the star rating.